17300-Jacob, Seethal

 • Clinical Interests

 Dr. Jacob cares for a variety of patients with blood disorders, but her primary area of interest is in caring for patients with sickle cell disease as part of Riley’s Comprehensive Sickle Cell Program.
-Other areas of interest include red cell disorders, cytopenias, health care policy, and health care access.
+Other areas of interest include thalassemia and other red cell disorders.

 • Awards